-"We certify that we have made all necessary inquiries of appropriate officers in this organisation to confirm that management has developed a compliance system that meets the regulatory arrangements relating to the economic regulation of the rail industry in South Australia, and that the system has been implemented and is being appropriately used by the organisation."
+"We certify that we have made all necessary inquiries of appropriate officers in this organisation to confirm that management has developed a compliance system that meets the regulatory arrangements relating to the economic regulation of the rail industry in South Australia under the Railways (Operations and Access) Act 1997, and that the system has been implemented and is being appropriately used by the organisation."

-• nation (Please Print) Designation (Please Print)
+Designa ation (Please Print) Designation (Please Print)

-Na nme (Please Print) Name (Please Print)
+Nam ne (Please Print) Name (Please Print)

 Signature Signature

-PREPARED AND SIGNED in accord lance with clause 6.11 of the Chapter, by:
+PREPARED A ND SIGNED in accordance e with clause 6.11 of the Chapter, by:

 Dated the day of 200

 (Sign-off must be pursuant to clauses 6.11.16 and 6.11.17 of the Chapter.
-Please indicate: Chief Executive Officer, External Director, parent company External Director etc).
+Please indicate: Chief Executive Officer, External Director, parent company External Director etc\).